axibase/atsd-use-cases/research/us-mortality/README.md

 ![Figure 42](./images/Figure42.png)

 Maneuvering through the entity and searching for our desired data for different cities, states, regions, age groups, and deaths types can be time consuming.
-Now, let us look some simple SQL queries which will do the work for us.
+Now, look some simple SQL queries which do the work.

 ## Basic SQL Queries